The Syria crisis

 Two children carry a family hygiene package from UNICEF to their tent in Fafin camp near Aleppo.

-More than half of the Syrian population has been displaced: 5.1 million people have fled to neighbouring countries, while 6.8 million people have become internally displaced, including many children.
+More than half of the Syrian population has been displaced: Around five million people have fled to Syria’s neighbouring countries, and more than seven million have been displaced within the country, including a large number of children.
 There are no signs of an end to the crisis.

-Turkey has taken in a particularly large number of people from Syria (around 3.1 million).
-Many Syrians have also found refuge in Lebanon and Jordan (Lebanon: around 800,000 refugees out of a population of around four million, Jordan: around 650,000 out of a population of around 11 million).
-The host countries also include Iraq (more than 270,000 Syrian refugees) and Egypt (around 155,000).
-(All figures: officially registered refugees, April 2024)
+A large number of people from Syria have found refuge in Turkey (more than three million).
+Many have also found refuge in Lebanon and Jordan.
+Lebanon, which has a population of around four million, has taken in around 770,000 refugees, while Jordan, which has a population of around eleven million, has received around 620,000.
+Other host countries include Iraq (over 290,000 Syrian refugees) and Egypt (around 150,000).
+(All figures refer to officially registered refugees, as at October 2024.)

 The latest overview of Syrian refugees in the region compiled by the United Nations Refugee Agency (UNHCR) can be found here (External link).